jordan-bird/Leap-Motion-Dataset-Collector/README.md

 A Python 3.x version of this script if Leap ever decide to release a stable API.
 I had no luck with the Python 3 APIs out there from third parties unfortunately.

 # Usage
 Feel free to use this for anything.
-If you engineer more features, feel free to make a pull request
+I will merge pulls for new features and engineered features from those which have been collected.